Gaussian processes model a probability distribution over functions.

 Functions sampled from a GP with a Laplacian kernel:

-- Decide on a vector of inputs for which we want to compute , where has been sampled form the Gaussian process.
+- Decide on a vector of inputs for which we want to compute , where is some function which we will sample from the Gaussian process.

 - Perform Cholesky decomposition on , yielding a lower triangular matrix .

-- Take the dot product of and the vector of points to get the samples for .
+- Take the dot product of and the vector to get the samples .